 Los Angeles!
-What an exciting place to move to with children.
+What an exciting place to move to with children to.
 Whatever their age, there’s something for every child.
 If your children are old enough and want to be involved in the move, let them research and explore all the possibilities this city has to offer.
 This can be done online with the abundance of information available.

 Your children might be feeling anxious about the move, reassure them, and keep their current routines in place while you prepare for the move.
 There are some great books to help children through the transition process.